 💡 Big Tip: How to Get Unlimited FREE BEER during Oktoberfest 🍺

 Stoke Travel offers a package that includes unlimited beer & sangria from 8:00 am to 11:00 pm every single day of Oktoberfest.
-Before paying €14+ for each liter at the actual Oktoberfest, Stoke gives you the ability to drink as much as you want at their “festival within a festival” which takes place daily at the campgrounds.
+Before paying €15 for each liter at the actual Oktoberfest, Stoke gives you the ability to drink as much as you want at their “festival within a festival” which takes place daily at the campgrounds.

 It really is unlimited beer.
 We never had to wait to get a beer and they kept it flowing all day long.
 Just give your cup to the friendly beertender, drink, and repeat.
 Stoke uses decent German beer too.

-The unlimited beer & sangria is normally an extra cost of €10 per day.
+The unlimited beer, wine, and sangria is normally an extra cost of €15 per day.
 That’s a bargain in itself!
 But we contacted Stoke Travel to see if they would offer our readers any discounts.
-They actually decided to give you the unlimited beer & sangria package for free!
+They actually decided to give you the unlimited beer, wine & sangria package for free!

 To get the free beer included, just use this link and enter ROAMING during the checkout process and you’ll have unlimited beer to drink at the Stoke Travel campsite throughout all of Oktoberfest.

-Let’s break that down: For the price of about four beers at Oktoberfest, you can get hooked up with unlimited beer, plus a place to stay, plus breakfast, and a massive party.
+Let’s break that down: For the price of about four beers at Oktoberfest, you get hooked up with unlimited beer, plus a place to stay, plus breakfast, and a massive party.
 It’s such an incredible deal!

 Check to see if spots are left for your travel dates.